Complete reducibility and subgroups of exceptional algebraic groups: The connected G -irreducible subgroups

-If a candidate $H$ is in fact contained in a parabolic subgroup $P=QL$ of $G$ then we can consider the image $\pi(H)$ in a Levi factor.
-The action of $H$ and $\pi(H)$ on $G$-modules may differ but their composition factors will always match.\footnote{see \cite[Lemma~3.8]{Tho1} for the precise definition of {\it match}.} Thus one method of proving that $H$ is $G$-irr is to show that no subgroups of any proper Levi subgroup have matching composition factors on some $G$-module.
-For instance, every semisimple subgroup of a proper Levi subgroup has a trivial composition factor on the adjoint module for $G$, so a candidate is $G$-irr if it has no trivial composition factors in its adjoint action.
+If a candidate $H$ is in fact contained in a parabolic subgroup $P=QL$ of $G$ then we can consider the image $\pi(H)$ in a Levi subgroup.
+The action of $H$ and $\pi(H)$ on $G$-modules may differ but their composition factors will always match.\footnote{see \cite[Lemma~3.8]{Tho1} for the precise definition of {\it match}.} Thus one way to prove that $H$ is $G$-irr is to show that its composition factors on some $G$-module do not match those of any proper Levi subgroup of $G$.
+For instance, every proper Levi subgroup of $G$ has a trivial composition factor on the adjoint module $\Lie(G)$, so a candidate is $G$-irr if it has no trivial composition factors on $\Lie(G)$.